ang101/MCP_News/README.md

 ## Required Dependencies

-- httpx
+- httpx - Used for async HTTP requests to the news API
-- mcp (Message Communication Protocol)
+- mcp - Message Communication Protocol server framework used throughout the application
-- starlette
+- starlette - ASGI framework used for the web application
-- uvicorn
+- uvicorn - ASGI server for running the application
-- aiohttp
+- aiohttp - Async HTTP client/server framework
-- python-dotenv
+- python-dotenv - Used to load environment variables from a .env file
-- requests
+- requests - HTTP library for making requests

 ## Usage